koalatiapp/result-builder/README.md

     .setDescription("my-description")
     .setWeight(0.5)
     .setScore(0.5)
-    .addRecommandation("Optimize your images to reduce your page's weight by %savings%.", { "%savings%": "6%" }) .addSnippet(["my-snippet"])
+    .addRecommendation("Optimize your images to reduce your page's weight by %savings%.", { "%savings%": "6%" }) .addSnippet(["my-snippet"])
     .addTableRow([
         [